valguss/CommerceTools-Presentation/PITCHME.md

 ---
 ## What have they gained
 - Apparently went from 1% to 12% revenue through website
-  - I forgot to ask what thye put this jump down to
+  - I forgot to ask what they put this jump down to
 - All channels have up to date stock info
 - They now don't see a finite end of using CommerceTools
   - They considered M2 but saw a EOL for it